award

 What insurance can I gain compensation from in a rental car accident claim?

 You could most likely recover compensation from two different insurance companies.
 You could gain from the rental car driver’s personal car insurance, or you could gain from the rental car’s insurance.
-Even if one insurance company policy could completely pay off the victim’s damages, the victim is still able to recover compensation from the other insurance company.
+Even if one insurance company’s policy could completely pay off the victim’s damages, the victim is still able to recover compensation from the other insurance company.
 Under Nevada law, both drivers and rental companies must have car insurance.
 So, in circumstances like this, there may be two insurance companies involved.

-Who can I file a lawsuit against for my rental car accident claim in Las vegas?
+Who can I file a lawsuit against for my rental car accident claim in Las Vegas?

 • Driver of the vehicle